 L-1 Visa (Intracompany Transferees)

-- L-1B for those with specialized knowledge.
-These visas are for employees of an international company with offices in both Colombia and the U.S.
+- L-1B: For those with specialized knowledge.
+These visas are for employees of an international company with offices in Colombia and the U.S.

 O-1 Visa (Individuals with Extraordinary Ability or Achievement)